-Multivitamin and iron are used to provide vitamins and iron that are not taken in through the diet.
+Multivitamin with iron is a combination supplement used to provide vitamins and iron that are not taken in through the diet.
 They are also used to treat iron or vitamin deficiencies caused by illness, pregnancy, poor nutrition, digestive disorders, and many other conditions.

 Multivitamin and iron may also be used for purposes not listed in this medication guide.